What’s in the Box:

 A little basil coming for everyone this week.
 Our basil is nearing the end of its cycle but we thought with all the tomatoes it would be nice to try and get you all some basil one more time this summer.

 Lastly our green this week is curly kale.
-It’s a new crop and very tender and flavorful!
+The red curly kale is a new crop this year and very tender and flavorful!
 We love kale chips at home with garlic sliced up and just a little oil, I bake them at 300 in a glass pan for 15-20 minutes Stirring occasionally.
 Some other recipes call for parchment paper.
 In general you can season them anyway you like too.

-A few more mentions this week which might make the box include pea shoots, sunflower shoots, and celery.
+A few more mentions this week which might make the box include pea shoots, and swiss chard.
 Thank you all for your support and enjoy the summers bounty!